 Laura: Portland Latin lesson instructor

-...in New York City in 2007.
+...history and classics at Hunter College in New York City in 2007.
 A few years later, I attended LaGuardia Community College and became a licensed veterinary technician, which means I am an animal nurse!
 My academic interests mostly relate to animals: zoology, evolutionary ecology, paleozoology, social evolution, and phylogenetics.
 I also love studying history, and will always assert that nothing happens in a historical vacuum.
-In my free time I do a lot of reading and a lot of writing, on...
+In my free time I do a lot of reading...

 Education & Certification